neil7057/pjl_host_system/README.md

 ### Screen Reader

 Screen reader testing was performed using [Screen Reader Chrome plugin](https://chromewebstore.google.com/detail/screen-reader/kgejglhpjiefppelpmljglcjbhoiplfn).
+This has since been depecrated by Google.

+So, [https://www.nvaccess.org/](NV Access) was also used.

 This confirmed that:

 -   All text is readable.